Test-QPI/qpi-audit-rules/binary-checklist-interview.md

 # Binary Compliance Checklist – Interview

+## Authoritative Declaration

+This document is the complete and exclusive Binary Compliance Checklist for Interview calls.

+Binary_Items_Applicable = 17.

+The following list enumerates all applicable binary compliance items for Interview calls.
+No other binary compliance items apply to Interview calls.

 This checklist defines the complete set of binary compliance items applicable to Interview calls in the Admissions QPI system.